 These realizations were quite frustrating for Melissa, and she found herself on the internet the very next day, doing research on any possible solution on how to prevent this in the future.

 Melissa’s online research led her to an answer she never considered, one she found out many recruiters just like her, who are experiencing the same issue, have been using already.
 The solution she came across was to have the applicants record a video of themselves answering the interview questions at home within a given time limit.
-The system that allows her to do this is called one-way video interviewing software.
+The system that allows her to do this is called pre-recorded video interviewing software.

-One-way video interviewing is a software that takes the phone out of the screening process and replaces it with a system where a candidate records themselves answering the given questions on their own devices from home, and submits them to the recruiter.
+One-way interviewing is a software that takes the phone out of the screening process and replaces it with a system where a candidate records themselves answering the given questions on their own devices from home, and submits them to the recruiter.
 The recruiter can then watch these videos on their own time, with the option to even skip, pause, rewind, or fast forward to ensure they are getting all the information they need, and not wasting any time.